API ReferenceRate Limits

 Rate Limits

-The Web3.Market License API enforces rate limits on all endpoints to ensure fair usage and protect the service from abuse.
-Rate limits are applied per IP address on a rolling window basis.
+The Web3.Market API enforces rate limits on all endpoints to ensure fair usage and protect the service from abuse.
+Rate limits are applied per API key using a sliding window algorithm.

 Rate Limit Headers